vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 The mayor wants that report on his desk soon though and you don't have time to wait around!

+Remember, you can use the `LIMIT` clause to constrain the number of results you get.

 *** =pre_exercise_code
 ```{python}
 connect('postgresql', 'nycbikes15')